simpixelated/simpixelated.com/src/posts/main-street-carmel-safety-improvements.md

 Dear Council Members Ayers, Worrel, Finkam, Rider, Hannon, and Nelson,

-Last night a [pregnant woman was struck](https://www.reddit.com/r/Carmel/comments/15v3lso/hit_and_run_in_downtown_carmel_woman_who_is) by a vehicle at the [Main Street and Monon Boulevard intersection](https://goo.gl/maps/aBWW3M3hPH2rWXac8).
+On Friday August 18th a [pregnant woman was struck](https://www.reddit.com/r/Carmel/comments/15v3lso/hit_and_run_in_downtown_carmel_woman_who_is) by a vehicle at the [Main Street and Monon Boulevard intersection](https://goo.gl/maps/aBWW3M3hPH2rWXac8).
 As a nearby resident, I use the crosswalk at that intersection, on foot and on bike, on a daily basis.
 I take my daughter to school (by bicycle) through this intersection and I see many other children doing it by themselves.

 <img src="https://i.imgur.com/7KLjoBZ.png" alt="Hit and run in downtown Carmel.
 Woman who is pregnant was hit, driver fled the scene" style="margin: 0 auto; width:400px" />